San Holo: 2020–present: Stay Vibrant and BB U OK?

 In May 2020, San Holo premiered many of the songs from the Stay Vibrant EP at Porter Robinson's Secret Sky online music festival.
 Money raised from the festival was donated to the MusiCares COVID-19 Relief Fund.

 On 5 November 2020, San Holo announced social media hiatus, "to clear my mind and live in the moment a little more".
 He also declared: "Let's start a new chapter soon!"
 21 days later, he announced the release of the single "BB U OK?" for 1 December, which started "a new chapter" in his career.
 The song was San Holo's first release on Counter Records.

 On 27 January 2021, he teased the "biggest announcement in San Holo history", to occur on 3 February.
 The announcement was his second studio album, BB U OK?, along with a second single, "Find Your Way".
 The album was initially set to be released on 21 May via Bitbird, his own independent label, and Counter Records.
 He then released "It Hurts!" on 10 March, and "Black and White / My Fault" on 14 April.
 On 6 May, San Holo announced that the album was delayed to 4 June.
 On 22 May, he released "You've Changed, I've Changed", with Chet Porter.
 On 24 May, he announced a North American tour to promote the album.

 On 17 September 2021, San Holo played the Fremont Stage at the Life Is Beautiful festival in Las Vegas, NV USA, where he played most of the BB U OK? album.

 On 7 April 2022, San Holo announced a deluxe edition of BB U OK?, which includes thirteen bonus songs including an original track as well as remixes from artists such as Elohim and Chet Porter.

 On May 19, 2022, the Calm meditation app launched "The Stay Vibrant Series" in collaboration with San Holo.

+On June 2, 2023, he announced his third album, Existential Dance Music, which was released on September 15, 2023.